IndexCoop/ITIPS/ITIPS/ITIP-002.md

 ## Open Questions
 - How do we handle rebalancing curve LP positions?
     - potential solution involves trading WETH -> stablecoin -> 3Pool LP position -> curve metapool LP position
+    - easier solution (but not necessarily lowest slippage) is WETH -> stablecoin -> curve metapool LP position
     - Yearn lets you zap into their vaults.
 Should we hook into their zap functionality for rebalancing?
 - When do we need to sync positions?
     - At minimum before issuance, redemption, and after claiming COMP and AAVE rewards